 - Pick the elderflowers.
 Don’t pick those that are close to roads or close to the ground.
 Clean the elderflowers by shaking of little bugs and rinse them carefully in cold water.

-Step 3: Spread the elderflowers in a large pot or bowl.
+- Pour the elderflowers into a large pot or bowl.

-Step 5: Pour sugar and brown sugar in the bowl and last pour the boiling water over it all.
+- Pour sugar and brown sugar in the bowl.
+Add the boiling water.

-Step 6: Let it cool and place it in the refrigerator for 3-4 days.
-Stir the mixture once in a while.
+- Let it cool off a bit and place it in the refrigerator for 3-4 days.
+Stir in the mixture from time to time.

-Step 8: Clean some bottles with boiling water and pour the concentrated juice on the bottles and refrigerate.
-It is possible to freeze the juice using plastic bottles.
-Then you can enjoy the summer taste of elderflower even in the winter time.
+- Clean some bottles with boiling water and pour the concentrated juice on the bottles and refrigerate.